Groups and channel settings in Microsoft Stream

 Put a video into one or several groups to help viewers find it more easily.

-Groups in Stream are built using Office 365 Groups.
-When you make a group in Microsoft Stream, it creates a new Office 365 Group that can be used across Office 365, giving the group an email address, calendar, site, etc. If you already use Office 365 Groups in your organization, you can start using those groups in Microsoft Stream right away.
+Groups in Stream are built using Microsoft 365 Groups.
+When you make a group in Microsoft Stream, it creates a new Microsoft 365 Group that can be used across Microsoft 365, giving the group an email address, calendar, site, etc. If you already use Microsoft 365 Groups in your organization, you can start using those groups in Microsoft Stream right away.

-If Office 365 Groups are created or changed in other Office 365 services, there could be a 1-2 hour delay before those changes show up in Stream.
-Likewise, Groups created in Stream could take sometime before they show up other places in Office 365, depending on the other application.*
+If Microsoft 365 Groups are created or changed in other Microsoft 365 services, there could be a 1-2 hour delay before those changes show up in Stream.
+Likewise, Groups created in Stream could take sometime before they show up other places in Microsoft 365, depending on the other application.

-When you create a group in Stream or the rest of Office 365, you set if the group is a Public group or a Private group.
+When you create a group in Stream or the rest of Microsoft 365, you set up the group as a Public group or a Private group.
 This determines who has access to see content inside the group.

 When Public group is set, the group is public inside the organization.
 Use this type of group when you want to broadcast out information to most of your company.